paytonshafer/JavaScript-Datarithms/README.md

 # JavaScript Datarithms
-Popular Data Structures and Algorithms written in JavaScript
+Popular Data Structures and Algorithms written in JavaScript to further my programming skills.
+As I begin to apply to full times jobs I want to be sure my I have my fundementals down.

 ## Table of Contents